Oluwatosin1620/LITA-Project-Assignment-2/README.md

 1. Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
 2. Include slicers for interactive analysis.

     The Excel file was loaded and transformed before visualization was performed, A conditional column was created to attain the Region Sort and Cancelled Range, while a calculated column was created to attain the Duration.
-The data quality, profile and summarization were checked and ready for visualization.
+The column quality, profile, and distribution were checked and are ready for visualization.

 ![CustomerData Quality](https://github.com/user-attachments/assets/18e981f6-2a6d-4bd1-8d29-ae32d6589af2)